Build Your Own Router in Ruby

 Step 3: Update the Application to use New Routes

 Since we have defined the routes elsewhere, we don't need them in the application constructor.
 Let's remove them.
+In fact, we can remove the whole constructor!

 Here's the new app.rb file.
 Much cleaner, right?